7 reasons your family is so poor and how to escape poverty

 The most effective way to grow wealth

-Investing when you are poor is often hard as you cannot afford to take more risks and your investing skills are limited.
-That does not mean you cannot invest.
-Since your family is so poor, you need to start investing in low-risk investing options.
-Start with fixed-income assets such as high-yield savings accounts, CDs, bonds, and T-bills.
-These investments pay a fixed interest and some of them come with insurance.
+• Start with fixed-income assets such as high-yield savings accounts, CDs, bonds, and T-bills.
+These investments pay a fixed interest, and some come with insurance.
 For example, money in your deposit account will be insured up to $250,000 per depositor and per account category if your institution is a member of FDIC.

 5. You have too much debt